 What about newsgroups?
 Political newsgroups do exist in many places around the world.
 Visit Google Groups to find groups of interest.
 While the web has democratized access to newsgroups, local groups tend have a limited audience at the local level.
 Few people with political power or influence use newsgroups.
 They are the best place to send unruly forum members who can't swallow our usual two posts a day per member rule.

 What about web forums?
 Newspapers tend to host the most active online discussions on local and regional issues.
 Discussions tend to be in response to specific stories.
 These online spaces tend to function as a privatized discussions connected to the news outlet, not full community spaces (a shopping mall versus a public park).
 They can be useful, but generally are not a place for people to announce or plant the seeds for new political or civic efforts.
 Web forums also are used at a more local level for hosting online events, like "e-consultations" for example.
 Read some hosting advice from E-Democracy Board member David Woolley.
 Our friends with e-thepeople.org are doing a good job with national policy discussions on the web as of late.

 chat?
-Live chat is almost entirely useless for many-to-many
+Live chat is almost entirely useless for

 political discussions among people with different, often opposing